Coly Mycin M

 What happens if I overdose?

-Overdose symptoms may include confusion, dizziness, loss of balance or coordination, severe numbness or tingling, rapid eye movement, slurred speech, weak or shallow breathing, or loss of consciousness.
+Overdose symptoms may include confusion, dizziness, loss of balance or coordination, severe numbness or tingling, rapid eye movement, problems with speech, weak or shallow breathing, or loss of consciousness.

 dizziness, spinning sensation;